What Is a Complication?

 Date Display

 The most common complication.
-A window on the dial shows the current date (1–31).
-Simple date displays require manual correction at the end of short months (those with fewer than 31 days).
+A window on the dial shows the date (1-31).
+Simple date displays need manual correction at the end of short months.

 Variants: